luciebinder/ws-openness-2025/general-information/overview.md

-# Course Overview & Procedure
+# Course overview & Procedure

 Now that you've got an idea of what this website is about let's discuss how we'll hopefully get your course up and running.
 This section will clarify this course's structure and general setup.